Catallactic/catallactic-site/docs/litepaper.md

 * ERC-884 extends the functionality of ERC-20 and ERC-721 standards by adding support for fractional ownership of assets

 * ERC-865 aims to improve the user experience and reduce transaction costs associated with the transfer of tokens.

-* ERC-1155 allows for the creation of both fungible and non-fungible tokens within the same contract.

 * ERC-4626 streamlines and standardizes the technical parameters of yield-bearing vaults.